DancingHobbit/SecureWSDLImporter/Readme.md

-﻿```markdown
-# SecureWSDLImporter
+﻿# SecureWSDLImporter
 SecureWSDLImporter is a .NET console application that downloads a WSDL file from a specified URL that is secured by a client certificate.
-It processes its XML Schema imports recursively and saves both the original and updated WSDL files locally.
-The outputted WSDL can then be imported as a service reference within Visual Studio.
+It processes its XML Schema imports recursively and saves both theupdated WSDL for local use.
+The WSDL can then be imported as a service reference within Visual Studio.

 ## Prerequisites